Fife: Historic parishes

+Communities

+Fife is divided into 105 community council areas, 85 of which have community councils as at 2023.

 Culture

 Fife contains 4,961 listed buildings and 48 conservation areas.
 Domestic sites of importance include Falkland Palace, Kellie Castle, Dunfermline Palace, St Andrews Castle, Culross Palace and Kirkcaldy's Ravenscraig Castle.
 Fife also has a number of ecclesiastical sites of historical interest.
 St Andrews Cathedral was home to the powerful Archbishopric of St Andrews, and later became a centre of the Scottish Reformation, while Dunfermline Abbey was the last resting place of a number of Scottish kings.
 Balmerino and Culross abbeys were both founded in the 13th century by the Cistercians, while a century before Lindores Abbey was founded by the Tironensians outside Newburgh; all were highly important sites.

 The Stanza Poetry Festival, East Neuk Festival, and Pittenweem Arts Festival are events of national cultural importance.
-Smaller festivals like the Cupar Arts Festival also take place.
+Smaller festivals like the Cupar Arts Festival and Largo Arts Week also take place.
 The Byre Theatre in St Andrews and Adam Smith Theatre in Kirkcaldy are both highly regarded as touring venues, the latter also being the base of the grand opera company Fife Opera.
 The Byre has re-opened in Autumn, 2014 following its going into administration in 2012.
+The Alhambra Theatre in Dunfermline and Rothes Halls in Glenrothes are also popular venues for touring musicians, theatre companies, comedians and local musical theatre groups to perform.

+Dunfermline Children's Gala is an annual event, held in June and is the largest gala in Fife.
+Primary school pupils parade through the centre of the city to Pittencrieff Park.
+It began in 1902 and is now organised by a charity and funded entirely by donations.